Rowl1ng/MyWiki/computer-graphics/3d-model.md

     - a 3D Sketch Dataset, with 300 3D Sketches.
 30 classes, each with 10 sketches by utilizing a Kinect-based virtual 3D drawing system
     - format: .off

-Example 3D sketches (one example per class, shown in one view) of our Kinect300 dataset.
- Example 3D models in the targe 3D model dataset of the SHREC13STB benchmark.

   [5]: http://segeval.cs.princeton.edu/
   [6]: https://github.com/timzhang642/3D-Machine-Learning/raw/master/imgs/Princeton%20Shape%20Benchmark%20(2003).jpeg